EcoBiomics-Zoobiome/COI_RDP_pipeline/README.md

 [Implementation notes](#implementation-notes)
 [References](#references)

-## Part I - File name cleanup
+## Part I - Link to raw files

+This pipeline is meant to process Illumina paired-end reads from COI metabarcoding.
 To save space in my directory, I create symbolic links to the raw .gz files.
 The command linkfiles calls the script link_files.sh

 ```linux
 linkfiles